epics-base/setuptools_dso/README.md

 )
 ```

-The `DSO` constructor understands all of the same keyword arguments as `setuptools.Extension`
+The `DSO` constructor understands the same keyword arguments as `setuptools.Extension`
 and [`distutils.core.Extension`](https://docs.python.org/3/distutils/apiref.html#distutils.core.Extension),
 with the addition of `dsos=[...]`, `soversion='...'`, and `lang_compile_args={'...':'...'}`.